Xqhare/neith/README.md

 #### Saving data to disc

 If Neith is set up using the `connect()` function, it will read any data found at the specified path, and do any operations on the data in ram.
-Ending the program without `.close()`-ing the connection, will not save the data from ram to disc, and will behave like a Neith instance in `ram-mode`, just without some benefits of the flag and some more overhead.
+Ending the program without `.save()`-ing the connection, will not save the data from ram to disc, and will behave like a Neith instance in `ram-mode`, just without some benefits of the flag and slighlty more overhead.

 > [!IMPORTANT]
-> After a connection has been closed, it has to be reopened using the `connect()` function - this is resource intensive, so only save during run-time if absolutely necessary.
+> After a connection has been closed, it has to be reopened using the `connect()` function - this is resource intensive, so only save during run-time if necessary.

 Example code:
 ```
-let con = Neith::connect("test.neithdb");
+let con = Neith::connect("test");
 let _ = con.save();
 ```

 This opens and immediately saves the state of Neith.

+Neith will save the database at the supplied path and the name during creation, with the extension `.neithdb`.
+This is just a json file, which is also the reason for subpar performance during saving and connecting of a medium to large database.
+This does also mean that a migration from Neith to almost any other database should be pretty easy.